-Discussing Sexual Intimacy Desires with Intimate Partner
+Discussing Sexual Intimacy Desires With Intimate Partner

 Participants were asked to consider their experience of openly discussing their sexual desires with their intimate relationships.
-Survey results indicate some participants struggled with such openness (17.5% responded that they either never or almost never discussed their sexual desires with their partner).
-In contrast, 39.2% of participants indicated either almost always or always discussing such topics with the partner.
+Survey results suggest some participants struggled with such openness (17.5% responded that they either never or almost never discussed their sexual desires with their partner).
+In contrast, 39.2% of participants responded that they either almost always or always discuss such topics with their partner.

-Their Partner has been Clear about No-Go Sex Acts
+Their Partner Has Been Clear About No-Go Sex Acts

 Participants were asked to indicate whether their partner had been clear in communicating with them what sex acts they would not do.
-Most participants indicated their partner had clearly communicated on this front (37.6% of participants experienced clarity either always or almost always while 34.4% of participants felt their partner was clear with them sometimes).
+Most participants reported that their partner had clearly communicated on this front (37.6% of participants experienced clarity either always or almost always while 34.4% of participants felt their partner was clear with them sometimes).